rehierl/node-tree-outliner/3-1-0-design-2.md

 ## derived statements

 **CLARIFICATION**
-The event used to create a new section object (e.g. the enter event of its sectioning node) is said to represent a section's "create" event.
-Likewise, the event used to open a section is referred to as a section's "open" event, and the event that is used to close a section as the section's "close" event.

-Unless defined otherwise, no other operation, with regards to the section in question, is allowed to be executed.
-That is, an algorithm is not allowed to associate any node with the corresponding section (i.e. add nodes to it) during the execution of the above mentioned events.
-These events are only allowed to change a section's state.

-**CLARIFICATION**
-A closed section can only be understood to represent an empty section, if it was opened and then closed without associating any nodes with it.

-The contents of a section, that still counts as being "initialized", must be understood to be "undefined".
-That is, because the section's "open" event was not yet executed.
-Because of that, no statements can be made with regards to the contents of such a section.
-Consequently, a section that was never opened can also not be seen to be "empty".
-After all, an "initialized" section can still be opened, and nodes can still be associated with it.
-Any attempt to close an "initialized" section must be understood to represent an error.

-In short: The state transitions must be understood to be strict.
-That is, no other transitions are allowed.
-And, in general, no statements can be made with regards to the contents of a section, unless the section's state is "closed".

-**CLARIFICATION**
 It is not allowed to re-initialize, or re-open a closed section.

 A section's "close" event, and the corresponding rules, can therefore also